 This new public place is utilised to encourage social engagement and interaction, strengthening the sites identity and character, sense of community and pride in ownership.
 Hudson Street Park has been a success with both the new and existing residents of Lewisham embracing the facilities.
 Hudson Street Park adds to the quality of life, not just for the adjoining residents, but for the wider Lewisham neighbourhood and community.
 The park allows for greater connectivity and equitable access supporting the existing and future residents.

-Short office name: Arcadia Landscape Architecture
+Landscape Architect: Arcadia Landscape Architecture

 Other designers involved in the design of landscape: PTW

-Project location: Hudson Street, Lewisham, Sydney, Australia
+Project Location: Hudson Street, Lewisham, Sydney, Australia

 Design year: 2014